 The Invasive Mussel Collaborative aims to produce measurable ecologic and economic benefits through advancement of scientifically sound technologies designed to control invasive zebra and quagga mussels.
 The collaborative intends to align existing science and management goals into a common agenda for invasive mussel control by providing a framework for communication and coordination, identifying the needs and objectives of resource managers, prioritizing the supporting science, and recommending communication strategies.

 The founding members of the collaborative are the U.S. Geological Survey, Great Lakes Commission, National Oceanic and Atmospheric Administration and the Great Lakes Fishery Commission.
-The Great Lakes Commission provides coordination and neutral backbone support for the collaborative.
-A broad membership base of states, provinces, tribal and other entities and a well-organized communication network facilitates the exchange of information between scientists, managers and stakeholders, and provides ongoing guidance and feedback within an adaptive management framework.
-Strong connections with other regions are being developed and provide a framework for application elsewhere.
+A broad membership base of states, provinces, tribes, and other entities forms a well-organized communication network that facilitates the exchange of information between scientists, managers, and stakeholders, while providing ongoing guidance and feedback within an adaptive management framework.

 The Invasive Mussel Collaborative has developed a management strategy to reduce invasive mussels and their negative impacts.
 The Strategy to Advance Management of Invasive Zebra and Quagga Mussels is intended to drive investments, policy, and research around invasive mussels across the Great Lakes region and beyond.
 The strategy identifies research and management objectives to guide the development of effective control methods that can be used to restore impacted ecosystems.